-2.4 Subscription receivable
+2.5 Share capital receivable

-Subscription receivable relates to an amount due from the shareholder for the equity contribution.
+Share capital receivable relates to an amount due from the shareholder for the equity contribution.
 As collection is expected in one year or less, they are classified as current assets.

-Subscriptions receivable are recognised initially at their transaction price, the amount of consideration that is unconditional, unless they contain significant financing components when they are recognised at fair value.
-They are subsequently measured at amortised cost using the effective interest method, less loss allowance.
+Share capital receivable are recognised initially at their transaction price, the amount of consideration that is unconditional, unless they contain significant financing components when they are recognised at fair value.
+They are subsequently measured at amortised cost using the effective interest method, less any loss allowance.